INDICATION

 Review full ACR Guidelines

-Visit the American College of Rheumatology website to download the 2020 Guideline for the Management of Gout.
+Visit the American College of Rheumatology website to download the 2020 Guidelines for the Management of Gout.

 Reimbursement forms and downloads